csernazs/misc/docs/python_programming_guide.md

 Despite the title, this document describes how I write python code, what principles I use, and what I think about a well written code.
-This is solely my own thinking and in its current form, it is nothing to do with others.
+This is solely my own thinking and in its current form, it has nothing to do with others.

 ## Users